-Betzelos notes that PFSCM recognized these issues in the early stages of supply chain planning, and prior to procurement and shipping, engaged all the stakeholders — Maersk, their legal team, the supplier, the Global Fund, the PR and the Pakistani authorities — to ensure that all the necessary exemptions were in place, and that import waivers were pre-approved for accelerated delivery.
+Betzelos notes that PFSCM recognized these issues in the early stages of supply chain planning, and prior to procurement and shipping, engaged all the stakeholders — Maersk, their legal team, the supplier, the donor, the PR and the Pakistani authorities — to ensure that all the necessary exemptions were in place, and that import waivers were pre-approved for accelerated delivery.

 He explains that the exceptions are based on an Import Policy Order from 2016 (and a clause added in 2019) stating that “therapeutic products regulated by the Drug Regulatory Authority of Pakistan (DRAP)” are exempt from the trade restrictions.

 “We are extremely pleased and grateful that the supplier and 3PL were able to accommodate these urgent orders despite ongoing supply chain challenges.
 The dedication and flexibility of our suppliers and 3PLs are testament to our collective commitment to end serious epidemics like malaria, HIV and tuberculosis,” concludes Betzelos.

 Meanwhile, back in 2019, when over 900 children were diagnosed with HIV in a pediatric outbreak of the virus due to negligence in reusing needles and syringes, PFSCM quickly delivered 18 shipments of pediatric antiretrovirals (ARVs) and HIV rapid diagnostic test kits, worth more than $200,000 to the country.